adrianxsalazar/adrianxsalazar.github.io/_pages/about.md

   - /about.html
 ---

 Hello !!
-This is web page of Adrian Salazar Gomez
+This is the web page of Adrian Salazar Gomez

 ## Me in a Nutshell
 I am a research assistant in Machine Learning and Robotic Perception at the [University of Lincoln](https://www.lincoln.ac.uk/home/).
 Besides, I do research in collaboration with [King's College London](https://www.kcl.ac.uk/) and I am a teaching assistant at [King's College London](https://www.kcl.ac.uk/) for the Data Mining and Machine Learning modules.

-##Research
+## Research
 My research interests lie broadly within artificial intelligence, machine learning, and autonomous systems.

 Lately, I've been working on: